-Baby turtles are cute little creatures that require totally different care than adult turtles, needing a lot of special care to keep them alive and healthy.
-They're prone to many diseases and carry many disease-carrying germs [source: CDC].
-You have to feed a baby turtle food that is available in the pet store, while supplementing their diets with vegetables, meat and fruit.
+Baby turtles are cute little creatures that require slightly different care than adult turtles.
+To keep them alive and healthy, baby turtles will need greater amounts of protein in their diets.
+They're not only prone to many diseases that may require prevention or treatment but they also carry germs that can affect people.
+You can feed baby turtles food that is available in the pet store while supplementing their diets with vegetables, meat and fruit.
 Land turtles tend to eat more vegetables than those living in water.

-- Feed land baby turtles a combination of commercially produced food and fresh leafy vegetables, such as romaine lettuce and cabbage.
+- Feed your baby land turtle a combination of commercially produced food and fresh leafy vegetables, such as romaine lettuce and cabbage.
 Make sure you chop the food into tiny pieces.

-- Feed baby turtles two or three time a day.
+- Feed baby turtles two or three times a day.

 - Leave your baby turtle's food in the tank for a half hour, and then remove what's left.
 You can feed it to your turtle again later.

 - Give baby turtles vitamin supplements, especially vitamin D, which is good for shell development.
-It's also good to keep baby turtles in the sunshine, so they can get natural vitamin D [source: Schreiber].
+It's also good to keep baby turtles in the sunshine, so they can get natural vitamin D.